ECF/Py4j-RemoteServicesProvider/README.md

 The **py4j://127.0.0.1:25333/java** as the value for **ecf.endpoint.id** property indicates that a listener has been opened on 127.0.0.1 (localhost) using port 25333 and waiting for connections from clients.

-To run the example [python client program](examples/org.eclipse.ecf.examples.hello.pythonclient/src/run.py) it's necessary to first install the osgiservicebridge (part of this codebase)
+To run the example [python client program](examples/org.eclipse.ecf.examples.hello.pythonclient/src/run.py) it's necessary to first install the osgiservicebridge python library (part of this codebase in [python/osgiservicebridge](python/osgiservicebridge)

+Pypi Install

 <pre>
   pip install osgiservicebridge